masenka31/VAE/pulsars/README.md

-This is an awesome new scientific project that uses `DrWatson`!
+This is a project using VAE for anomaly detection on HTRU2 dataset.
+This project is managed by `DrWatson`.